NagisaSato/Unit_3_project/README.md

 Figure 2: System diagram with input, process, and output

 ![](er_diagram.png)
-Figure x: ER diagram of user and ski athlete
+Figure 3: ER diagram of user and ski athlete

 ![](uml_diagram.png)
-Figure x:
+Figure 4: UML diagram: this shows that there will be two datatables; user and athlete For one user, there could be n number of athlete information inputs.

 ![](sample_table.png)
 Figure x: sample table for both 'athlete' and 'athlete'